Finite local principal ideal rings: The invariant Delta

-Let $t\in\xRo[Y]$ with $t(0)\in\xUo$, $q\in\nabla$, and $Z$ an indeterminate.
-Denote the resultant $\res_{\xf Y}(q(Y),Z-t(Y)Y)$ of $q(Y)$ and $Z-t(Y)Y$, eliminating $Y$, by $\lambda(t,q)$.
-A good reference for resultants and their properties is \cite{LQ}, Ch.\ III, \S7.
-We will use Lemma 7.3 in particular. $\lambda(t,q)$ is a polynomial in $Z$ over $\xRo$.
-It is given by a Sylvester determinant of size $e+n$, with $n=\deg(t)+1$.
-The first row consists of the coefficients of $q$, starting with the leading coefficient, 1, and padded on the right with zeroes.
+The resultant can be computed directly in $A$ as the value of the \textit{Sylvester determinant} of $q$ and $w$.
+It is a determinant of order $e+n$, if $w=\xsum{j=0}{n}w_jY^j$.
+The first row consists of the coefficients of $q$, starting with the leading coefficient, and padded on the right with zeroes.
 The next $n-1$ rows are repetitions, with each row shifted one position to the right compared to the previous one (and zeroes brought in from the left).
-Row $n+1$ contains the coefficients of $Y^i$ (for $n\ge i\ge0$) in $Z-t(Y)Y$, zero-padded.
+Row $n+1$ contains the coefficients $w_n$ thru $w_0$ of $w$, zero-padded.
 It is repeated $e-1$ times, with shifting.
-In the expansion of the determinant, the product of the elements on the main diagonal is $1^nZ^e$.
-As the upper left $n\times n$ minor is upper triangular, no further terms $Z^e$ appear, and $\lambda(t,q)$ is monic of degree $e$ in $Z$.\\
+As Lombardi and Quitté note (just prior to Lemma 7.3), because $q$ is monic, this determinant yields the resultant even when $w_n=0$, i.e. when the degree of $w$ is actually $n-1$ (or lower still).\\